- Sketchbook — Creating and managing drawings

 Tip: To clean the user-definable colours, make the top left and bottom right cells completely white and make a gradient between them.

-Amaziograph has 11 symmetries that you can use to create impressive artworks.
-You can change the symmetry type or it’s parameters at any time by tapping on the Symmetry () icon.
-The symmetry is assigned to a layer and every layer has its own symmetry.
-From the Symmetry menu you can:
+Amaziograph has 20 symmetries that you can use to create impressive artworks.
+You can change the symmetry type or its parameters at any time by tapping on the Symmetry () icon.
+The symmetry is assigned to a layer, and every layer has its symmetry.
+From the Symmetry menu, you can: